sverneka/projectilePathTrace/README.md

 #Results
 predict path for projectile shot at an angle of 45 degrees and velocity of 10m/s The results will be saved in result_lin_reg.csv, result_lin_reg_log.csv, result_lstm.csv for respective models.
+Training insights are discussed in Report.pdf